ROBOTS-WAREZ/Discussion-Board-Patch.js/README.md

 ## Usage
 Greasemonkey (Iceweasel/Firefox) or Tampermonkey (Chromium/Chrome).

 Download it by clicking on the "DBP.user.js" file (to view the source code) and then click "Raw"; your browser should automatically prompt you to add it to Greasemonkey/Tampermonkey.
+I use this technique to update the script in Greasemonkey.

-Tampermonkey is untested.
+Tampermonkey is untested for everything.

 ## Features
 * Will automatically expand and mark posts as read when scrolled over.